Frank Batten School of Leadership and Public Policy: Center on Education Policy and Workforce Competitiveness

-Founded in 2011, the Center is a collaboration between the Curry School of Education and Batten.
+Founded in 2011, the center is a collaboration between the School of Education and Human Development (formerly the Curry School of Education) and Batten.
 The Center aims to draw scholars from the University of Virginia and from around the state to conduct research and data development on educational policy.
 The interdisciplinary Center also conducts a seminar series on educational policy.

 Center for Effective Lawmaking

-A collaboration between the [University of Virginia] and [Vanderbilt University], the Center for Effective Lawmaking "seeks to advance the generation, communication, and use of new knowledge about the effectiveness of individual lawmakers and U.S. legislative institutions."
+A collaboration between the University of Virginia and Vanderbilt University, the Center for Effective Lawmaking "seeks to advance the generation, communication, and use of new knowledge about the effectiveness of individual lawmakers and U.S. legislative institutions."
 The center evaluates lawmakers on effectiveness on four components: proven ability, advancing legislation, members' agenda items, and progression through legislative process into law.
-The aim of the Center is to hold Congress accountable to real results by evaluating the effectiveness with which they achieve their legislative agendas.
+The aim of the center is to hold Congress accountable to real results by evaluating the effectiveness with which they achieve their legislative agendas.